ten-protocol/ten-documentation/docs/3-smart-contract-features/1-data-access.md

 #### Explanation

-In this step, we created a public variable `storedValues` that maps the provided value to the address of the user who called the `storeValue` function.
+In this step, we created a public variable `storedValues` that maps each user's address to their stored value.

 Because the variable is public, Solidity will provide a default public getter for it.

 Since there are no data access restrictions, on both Ethereum and TEN, everyone will be able to read the values of all users by just calling the default public getter.

-### Step 2: Converting to a Private Variable with an explicit Getter Function
+### Step 2: Converting to a Private Variable with an Explicit Getter Function

 #### Code